lathe/lathe-ordinals-for-racket/README.md

 Here's what the library offers now:

-* A data structure (`onum?`) to represent the ordinal numbers of ZFC set theory that are less than epsilon zero.
-This is the earliest set of ordinals that contains `omega` and has full support for ordinal addition, multiplication, and exponentiation.
+* Data structures to represent the ordinal numbers of ZFC set theory that are less than or equal to epsilon zero (`onum<=e0?`).
+The ordinals less than epsilon zero (`onum<e0?`) are the earliest set of ordinals that contains omega and has full support for ordinal addition, multiplication, and exponentiation.

-* A corresponding data structure (`olist?`) to implement lazy lists of length up to and _including_ epsilon zero.
+* A corresponding data structure (`olist<=e0?`) to implement lazy lists of length less than or equal to epsilon zero.
 Most of what you can do with these, you can do just by writing a function that takes an ordinal number as its argument.
 The difference has to do with garbage collection: These lists are designed so that if you append and remove an element, you can be sure that the diminished list no longer contains a reference to it.

 ## Installation and use

 This is a library for Racket.
 To install it, run `raco pkg install --deps search-auto` from the `lathe-ordinals-lib/` directory.
 Then you can put an import like `(require lathe-ordinals)` in your Racket program.

-This library is pretty unstable at the moment, with no documentation and no entry in the Racket package index.
+This library is pretty unstable at the moment.
+It has little documentation, and it has no entry in the Racket package index.